Keeping your chickens warm in the winter is at the top of all chicken owners minds.

+On one hand, nature will help.
 Chickens are naturally adapted to keep warm through the winter.
-Their downy feathers trap air close to their body which creates a pocket of warmth around their skin.
+Their downy feathers trap air close to their body, which creates a pocket of warmth around their skin.

-A chicken's body temperature runs at 106º so as they huddle together, they will naturally heat up things up.
+A chicken's body temperature runs at 106º so as they huddle together, they will naturally heat things up.
 A quality built chicken coop will keep the winter winds from entering the coop.

 Your chicken coop should be properly vented, preferably above your chicken's heads as they roost.
 This allows moisture to escape and prevents frostbite.

 Getting outside during the winter months is important for the health of your flock.
 A tarp or plywood works as a wind-block against your chicken run and will encourage your birds to get out more.